EGR314-Spring2024-Team303/EGR314-Spring2024-Team303.github.io/Microcontroller_Selection.md

   <img width="460" height="300" src="https://github.com/EGR314-Spring2024-Team303/EGR314-Spring2024-Team303.github.io/assets/156623314/94d57fad-7db7-48d8-bee1-767435524f0d">
 </p>

   Our team chose a microcontroller model PIC18F27Q10.
-This microcontroller model has a total of 25 General Purposes Input/Output pins with 2 I2C pin and
+This microcontroller model has a total of 25 General Purposes Input/Output pins with 2 I2C pins 2 SPI pins, and 2 PWM pins.
+Moreover, the operating voltage ranges from 1.8V to 5.5V which respond to our operating range perfectly.
+This microcontroller also has 3000 bytes of RAM which can hold a great amount lines of code.
+Not only, does it come in a DIP package but it is also a SOIC package.
+More information
+  about our choice-making can be referred to in [Appendix C](Appendix_C.md)